 Focus on target users, improve traffic quality.
 Let’s suppose, your website is focused on providing accounting or legal services.
 You try to attract the main audience from social networks.
 Expect quite high bounce rate — users aren’t usually interested in serious services here.

-Think about design and navigation improvements.
+Think about website design and navigation improvements.
 If users cannot find the necessary information easily, they will not spend much time doing it.
 The right design and convenient navigation help to increase the number of users.
 Make sure your website it equally convenient to use via desktop and mobile versions.

 Get rid of obtrusive advertising.
 Marketing should be creative.
 The majority of users find pop-ups, glittering designs, and similar things very annoying.
 People often leave a website due to the abundance of advertising.